garihc23/WebServices/readme.md

 - `models/user.js`: Defines the Mongoose schema for user data.
 - `routes.js`: Defines the API routes for handling user data.
 - `public/`: Contains frontend assets:
-    - `index.html`: The main HTML page.
+    - `index.html`: The user registration page.
+    - `live_users.html`: The live user list page.
     - `script.js`: The frontend JavaScript logic.
-    - `style.css`: The CSS for styling.
+    - `style.css`: The CSS for styling (consider using Bootstrap for enhanced styling).

 ## Additional Notes

 - **Password Hashing:** In a production environment, you should hash passwords before storing them in the database for security.
 - **Error Handling:** Consider adding more comprehensive error handling to both the frontend and backend.
+- **Popup Customization:** The user details popup currently uses a basic JavaScript alert.
+You can replace this with a custom modal or use a library like Bootstrap Modal for a better user experience.

 ## Contributing